slurm-personal/webinar-seck8s/02-exposed-dashboard/README.md

 Exposed and unprotected Kubernetes dashboard is one of the most common *attack entrypoints* on K8s clusters.

+> Note the [RedHat's article](https://cloud.redhat.com/blog/cryptojacking-attacks-in-kubernetes-how-to-stop-them) on Crytptojacking attacks in Kubernetes and how to stop them.

 ## Attack on Tesla, 2018